ezakhar/help/en/basics/training-plan-management.md

 ![Training plans for a coach](https://264710.selcdn.ru/assets/images/_new/methodology/tp-menu-items-2.png)

 * 5 - dynamic plan attribute.
 Detailed information about plan types you can find in this [article](/basics/training-plan.md);

 * 6 - training plan publication in the Store;

-* attribute of changes available in thepublished plan.
-It is displayed when the currentversion of the plan differs from the onepublished in the Store;
+* 7 - attribute of changes available in the published plan.
+It is displayed when the current version of the plan differs from the one published in the Store;

 * 8 - button to create a plan.

 ### Create a training plan {#createplan}

-In order to create a training plan you need to go to the section “Methodology” - “Training plans” and click on the “Add” button \[8\].
+In order to create a training plan, you need to go to the section “Methodology” - “Training plans” and click on the “Add” button \[8\].

 There are several tabs in the new plan creation window